davidstosik/rebuilding_rails/README.md

 TIL about passing a string to `String#[]`.

-## Exercise Four
+### Exercise Four

 It seems `rackup` now uses puma. `rackup -s webrick` can run WEBrick.
 One might need to install Unicorn before being able to run `unicorn`.

-## Exercise Five
+### Exercise Five

 Already done earlier, in commit a0a0911.
 Question: should we ignore `Gemfile.lock` too?

-# 2. Your First Controller
+## 2. Your First Controller

-Been wondering: would I prefer having the `rulers` gem and the `best_quotes` app in a single repository, for convenience?
+### Sidetrack: merging the two repositories

+I wanted to gather both `rulers` and `best_quotes` repositories in a single one, so that I see a single repository on GitHub, and it was possible while keeping the Git history, following this article: [Combine Git repositories with unrelated histories](https://jeffkreeftmeijer.com/git-combine).
+Now back to chapter 2.